 Battle of Crete

-It was also the very first time German soldiers had encountered mass resistance from a civilian population, and they suffered unexpectedly large casualties.
+It was also the very first time German soldiers had encountered mass resistance from a civilian population, and they suffered unexpectedly large numbers of casualties.

 German parachutists were often knifed or clubbed to death as they landed on fields of Crete.
 In one recorded incident, an elderly Cretan man clubbed a paratrooper to death with his walking cane, before the German could even disentangle himself from his parachute.

 In another incident, a local priest and his son broke into a village museum and took two rifles from the Balkan War era and sniped at German paratroops as they landed.
-The Cretans also began to use small arms from captured German soldiers as the battle went on.
+The Cretans also began to use small arms from captured German soldiers as the battle continued.

 But this valor came at a terrible cost, as the Germans retaliated as soon as they managed to gain control of Crete.